 In Figure 24 and Table 11 (Appendix 2) the summary of unavailable RA2 L1b products is given.
 Starting from cycle 65, the reported gaps, both in the map and table, are related to the RA2 L0 products and not to the Mission Planning.
-No gaps in RA2 L1b data with respect to RA2 L0 products are observed for cycle 75.
+No gaps in RA2 L1b data with respect to RA2 L0 products are observed for cycle 77.

-Figure 24: RA-2 L1b unavailable (with respect to RA2 L0) products for cycle 75
+Figure 24: RA-2 L1b unavailable (with respect to RA2 L0) products for cycle 77

 Hereafter the percentage of the different levels of products availability is reported.
-An improvement can be observed on the data coverage since cycle 69.

-Considering as reference the instrument unavailability, it is possible to notice that since cycle 32 the situation is slightly improved for all levels of products.
+Considering as reference the instrument unavailability, it is possible to notice that since cycle 66 the situation is improved for all levels of products.
 The low percentage of data from cycle 56 until cycle 59 is due to the high number of RA-2 Instrument Unavailability occurred as side effect of the SPSA Patch uploaded to prevent the S Band anomaly.